simplify-framework/openapi/README.md

-# Simplify Framework - OpenAPI RESTful Based Serverless
+# Simplify Framework - OpenAPI Based Serverless

 This REST API model has moved to `npm install simplify-openapi -g` from version 0.1.9.
 With new branch of GraphQL Serverless Model at `npm install simplify-graphql -g`